towolf/towolf.github.com/docs/PsychHardware/Daq/DaqDeviceIndex.markdown

 title: DaqDeviceIndex
 categories:
   - Daq
+encoding: UTF-8
 ---

 daq = DaqDeviceIndex\(\[DeviceName\]\[, ShowInterfaceNumberWarning=1\]\)
-Returns a list of all your USB \-1208FS, \-1408FS, or \-1608FS daqs.
+Returns a list of all your USB -1208FS, -1408FS, or -1608FS daqs.

-CAUTION: This routine works well on GNU/Linux and MS\-Windows, but is very unreliable on Apple OSX, especially with multiple DAQ devices connected.
+CAUTION: This routine works well on GNU/Linux and MS-Windows, but is very unreliable on Apple OSX, especially with multiple DAQ devices connected.
 You may be better off guessing a proper daq index.

-Also implements experimental code for detection of the USB\-1024LS.
+Also implements experimental code for detection of the USB-1024LS.
 However that code has not been tested yet and may need some small amount of tweaking to make it really work.
 Search the Psychtoolbox forum for corresponding messages...

-TECHNICAL NOTE: When we call PsychHID\('Devices'\), each USB\-1208FS/1408FS box presents itself as four HID "devices" sharing the same serial number.
+TECHNICAL NOTE: When we call PsychHID\('Devices'\), each USB-1208FS/1408FS box presents itself as four HID "devices" sharing the same serial number.
 They are interfaces 0,1,2,3.
 They usually appear in reverse order in the device list.
 Nearly all the commands use only interface 0, so